Henilv/Henilv.github.io/README.md

 # henil vedant   - research assistant, syracuse university

-cyber security engineer with hands-on offensive and defensive practices and foundations in networking/routing protocols.
+Cyber security engineer with hands-on offensive and defensive practices and foundations in networking/routing protocols.

 Research area: privacy & security of machine learning and ml for endpoint security, P.A.T.E for privacy.